arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 Support for different serdes and communication protocols is offered by separate modules.
 Defaults modules are transitively included, but they could be excluded if not needed.

-The driver artifact `com.arangodb:arangodb-java-driver` has transitive dependencies on default modules:
+The main driver artifact `com.arangodb:arangodb-java-driver` has transitive dependencies on default modules:
 - `com.arangodb:http-protocol`: `HTTP` communication protocol (HTTP/1.1 and HTTP/2)
-- `com.arangodb:jackson-serde-json`: `JSON` `user-data serde` module based on Jackson Databind Alternative modules are respectively:
+- `com.arangodb:jackson-serde-json`: `JSON` user-data serde module based on Jackson Databind

+Alternative modules are respectively:
 - `com.arangodb:vst-protocol`: `VST` communication protocol
-- `com.arangodb:jackson-serde-vpack`: `VPACK` `user-data serde` module based on Jackson Databind
+- `com.arangodb:jackson-serde-vpack`: `VPACK` user-data serde module based on Jackson Databind

 The modules above are discovered and loaded using SPI (Service Provider Interface).